WHAT IS FIRE?

 1 Cor 3:15 (KJV) If any man’s work shall be burned, he shall suffer loss: but he himself shall be saved; yet so as by fire.

 These verses reveal an amazing truth.
-As trash is burned and precious metals are purified by the use of literal and physical fire, so God burns our spiritual trash (wood, hay and stubble) and purifies those qualities of character worth saving (gold, silver, precious stones) by His symbolic and spiritual fire.
+As trash is burned and precious metals are purified by the use of literal and physical fire, so God burns our spiritual trash (wood, hay and stubble) and purifies those qualities of character worth saving (gold, silver, precious stones) by His spiritual fire.
 A mans carnal works shall be burned.
 Those works will be gone, burned away.
 But the man made righteous by God will be saved.
 Physical fire is inanimate and uncaring.
 God’s spiritual fire is caring and loving.

 It becomes clear that God’s spiritual fire is not just for unbelievers but also for believers in Christ.
 Many assume that God judges unbelievers with fire, but not believers?
 Scripture tells us differently.